prangunj23/prangunj23.github.io/README.md

 - [ ] Link checker: There are no broken links on the page, verify that you don't have any 404 errors.

 ### CSS todo list
-- [ ] Make each page responsive...
+- [ ] Check if each page is mobile friendly
 - [ ] Check overflow for pages